janva/css-ex/flex/Readme.md

 ![layout](./img/readme/layout.png)

 ## Short note on CSS versioning.

 W3C (world wide web consortium) is handling the specification of the CSS language.
 It use to be that they published sets of new features and changes under single version number such as CSS 2.0.
 The last in line was pushed out back in 2011 versioned as  CSS 2.1.
 More recent CSS has been broken down into modules which each have their own versions.
 W3C uses the term level to indicate different version of those modules.
-For instance a level 2 feature has evolved further than level 1.
+Modules that come from css2 got start at level 3.
+New features such as flexbox has only reached level 1
+.
 Simply put the higher the level a feature has the further it has evolved.
-Flexbox layout module is a level 1 feature at time of writing.
-CSS3 is sometimes used as an informal version to mean certain modules of CSS that was introduced after CSS 2.1 in 2011.
+CSS3 is sometimes used as an informal version to mean certain modules of CSS that was introduced after CSS 2.1 in 2011.???
+W3C also use the term maturity level for it their recomandation track these can be summerized as first public working draft, working draft, candidate recommendation, proposed recommendation, W3C Recomandation and Amended recomadation.
+[TR= technical report]

+maturity levels
+recomended are considered ready for implemations
 ## Flex layout
 Is a layout mode intended for more complex webpage and application layouts.
 To my understanding (from reading the W3C Candidate Recommendation, 19 November 2018) flex layout was introduced to get a flexible as well as more focused way of laying out content of pages.
-It circumvents some complexities of floats and columns and introduces alternative ways of handling content alignment and space distribution, drawing from box alignment module (justify-content, align-items, align-self, align-content).
+It circumvents some complexities of floats and columns and
+TODO reread the part relating to the text below. and tries to simplify some common tasks of modern layouts.... alternative ways of handling content alignment and space distribution, drawing from box alignment module (justify-content, align-items, align-self, align-content).

 The pre-existing layout